The White Paper

 Inside The White Paper:

-- Extensive introduction by James Bridle on the historical trajectory of cryptography and how it gave rise to the blockchain.
+- James Bridle introduces the historical trajectory of cryptography and how it gave rise to the blockchain.

 - The original Bitcoin: A Peer-to-Peer Electronic Cash System white paper by Satoshi Nakamoto.